Updated on: October 21, 2024

 It’s also great that the kid’s Android app lets them ask for access to a blocked app or site.
 This is very convenient if a certain app or site that they need has been unintentionally blocked by the filters.

-It also has good web filtering.
-You can filter content by 10+ predefined site categories, including Video Games, Profanity, and Violence, which is convenient, but it’s a lot less than Norton Family’s 45+ content categories and Qustodio’s 25+ categories.
+It also has good web filtering on Android, which works on Chrome, Firefox, and Edge.
+You can filter content by 10+ predefined site categories, including Video Games, Profanity, and Violence, and choose whether you want the app to block the content or just want your kid to know about it.
+However, it offers fewer categories to choose from than Norton Family’s 45+ content categories and Qustodio’s 25+ categories.

 Bottom Line: